ka-moamoa/Practical_SMFC_Design_Guide/README.md

 # Soil-Powered Computing::seedling: <br> The Engineer's Guide to _Practical_ SMFC Design:gear:
 This is the official repository for practical soil-powered computing.
-A detailed README is coming soon.

 <p align="center">
   <img src="/doc-images/MFC_Figure.png"/>